hapax/hapax.github.io/assets/bhqc.md

 The question is: what happens to the information it was storing?
-Hawking's calculations suggest that the glow of the black hole is essentially *random*, a noisy, uninformative shine like the light from a hot coal or an incandenscent light bulb.
+Hawking's calculations suggest that the glow of the black hole is essentially *random*, a noisy, uninformative radiance like the light from a hot coal or an incandenscent light bulb.
+In Hawking's view, when black holes form, they trap information behind the horizon, and then take their secrets to the grave, after evaporating all their energy way.

 But recall that quantum computers operate in a *reversible* fashion.